Suillus americanus: Description

 Young specimens have an inrolled margin, and remnants of a yellowish, cottony veil.

 The yellow pores are angular, and 1–2 mm in diameter.

 The cap is typically between 3–10 cm in diameter, broadly convex with a small umbo to flat with age.
 The margin is curved inwards in young specimens, and may have remnants of a yellowish, cottony veil hanging from it.
 The cap surface is colored bright yellow with red or brownish streaks and hairy patches.
 When the fruit body is young and moist, the surface is slimy; as the cap matures and dries out, it becomes sticky or tacky.

-The tubes which comprise the pore layer on the underside of the cap are 0.4 to 0.6 cm deep, and have an adnate (attached broadly to the stem) to decurrent (running down the length of the stem) attachment to the stem.
+The tubes which comprise the pore layer on the underside of the cap are 0.4 to 0.6 cm deep, and have an adnate (attached broadly to the stipe) to decurrent (running down the length of the stipe) attachment to the stipe.
 They are yellow, and stain reddish-brown when bruised.
 The yellow pores are large (1–2 mm diameter) and angular, and tend to become darker as they age.
 The pores are slightly wider than long, so that there are about 9–10 pores per cm measured radially, but 12 to 13 per cm when measured tangentially, about halfway to the edge.
 As is the case with all boletes, spores form on the inner surfaces of the tubes and sift through their openings to be borne away on the air currents outside.

-The stem is 3-9 cm by 0.4-1 cm, roughly equal in width throughout, often crooked, and becomes hollow with age.
-The color of the stem surface is lemon yellow, and it is covered with glandular dots that bruise if handled.
-The partial veil is not attached to the stem, and usually does not leave a ring on the stem.
-A whitish mycelium present at the base of the stem helps anchor the fruit body in the substrate.
+The stipe is 3-9 cm by 0.4-1 cm, roughly equal in width throughout, often crooked, and becomes hollow with age.
+The color of the stipe surface is lemon yellow, and it is covered with glandular dots that bruise if handled.
+The partial veil is not attached to the stipe, and usually does not leave a ring on the stipe.
+A whitish mycelium present at the base of the stipe helps anchor the fruit body in the substrate.
 The flesh is mustard yellow, and stains pinkish-brown when cut or bruised.